Welcome to Atherosclerotic Cardiovascular Disease Information Source

 Heart Attack Signs

 If the blood supply to the heart muscle is cut off, a heart attack can result.
-Cells in the heart muscle do not receive enough oxygen and begin to die.
-The more time that passes without treatment to restore blood flow, the greater the damage to the heart.
+Cells in the heart muscle do not receive sufficient oxygen and begin to die.
+The more time that passes without treatment to restore blood flow, the greater the damage to the heart (and brain too of course).
 Having high blood pressure or high blood cholesterol, smoking, and having had a previous heart attack, stroke, or diabetes can increase a person's chances of having a heart attack.

 According to the American Heart Association, almpst 900,000 Americans have an initial heart attack and another 500,000 or more have a recurrent heart attack each year.
 According to a CDC report, almost half of the cardiac deaths in 1999 occurred before emergency services and hospital treatment could be administered.

 It is important to recognize the signs of a heart attack and to act immediately by calling 9–1–1.
 A person's chances of surviving a heart attack are increased if emergency treatment is given to the victim as soon as possible.

 Recommendations for Aspirin Use to Help Existing Cardiovascular Disease

 Because aspirin may not be the most effective therapy for everyone, other anti-platelet medicines may be used instead of aspirin or along with aspirin.
 As with all medications, patients with cardiovascular disease should first speak with their health care provider to learn about the benefits and potential harms of aspirin therapy for them.
 Providers should be aware that recommendations on size of dose and length of treatment can vary in organizations and by disease.